igorti/solvi-docs/source/index.html.md

 Solvi API is organized around REST and allows for programmatic access to resources like users and projects.
 Below you will find detailed information on how to access the API and which operations are currently supported.

 In Solvi, a Project represents a single upload of multiple images.
 Projects can be grouped under Fields, which in turn are grouped into Farms to make it easier to organize and share data.
-Current API implementation allows to create and fetch projects for specific user.
-It is assumed that user is redirected to Solvi in order to upload, process and analyze the imagery.
+Current API implementation allows to create and fetch projects for the specific user, as well as upload and stitch images into maps.
+Once processed, the outputs such as orthomosaics and elevation maps can either be accessed through the API or the user can be redirected to Solvi to view and analyze the processed imagery.

 # Authentication